ruisoftware/exchange-rate/README.md

 # exchange-rate
-A simple iOS app for currency exchange rates.
+A single page iOS app for currency exchange rates.

-This app fetchs currency information in Json format from the http://fixer.io/ API.
+The API used to retrieve currency information is http://fixer.io/

 ### Key Features
  - Convert money between Russian Rubles (₽), US Dollars ($) and European Euros (€);